 For a description of each of these courses, please consult the online course catalog.

-The core requirement credits must be at the 100 level or higher and one must have received a grade of 2.0 (C) or higher from an accredited institution.
+General education/elective credits must be at the 100 level or higher and one must have received a grade of 2.0 (C) or higher from an accredited institution.
 Experiential credit cannot be used in place of academic credit.

-Core requirements may also be fulfilled via the College Board’s Advanced Placement (AP) program and College-Level Examination Program (CLEP) and the Defense Activity for Non-Traditional Education Support (DANTES) Subject standardized Testing (DSST).
+General education/elective credits may also be fulfilled via the College Board’s Advanced Placement (AP) program and College-Level Examination Program (CLEP) and the Defense Activity for Non-Traditional Education Support (DANTES) Subject standardized Testing (DSST).

 For descriptions of both required and elective courses, please consult the online course catalog.